guardian/projectlocker/postrun/README.md

 ### Time limit

+There is a global time limit for each postrun action, which is set via `postrun.timeout` in the `application.conf` file.
-At present, a time limit of 30s for any postrun action is hardcoded.
+If it's not present, then there is a limit of 30s for each postrun action to complete and return.

 ## Execution environment